spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ![Transition Execution Flow Launch-Config-Completed](images/SCDF-composed-task-split-launch-create.png)

 Launch the task and then verify that all tasks were launched and that the path `FOO` was actually followed.
-This can be done by pressing the `Executions` tab at the top of the task page:
+This can be done by pressing the `Task executions` tab on the left side of the task page:
 ![Transition Execution Flow Launch-split-LIST](images/SCDF-composed-task-split-launch-created-list.png)

 In this example we see that the split1-3 were fired simultaneously before CTR launched our transition app.
 And we added a new argument `--split-thread-core-pool-size=4` this basically states that the composed task runner can run 4 apps simultaneously.